RathodAnilT/PHP-Tutorial/README.md

 $e = (array) $e;
 ```
 - When converting into arrays, most data types converts into an indexed array with one element.
+- NULL values converts to an empty array object.